 Click on Image for Enlarged View & Click Back Arrow to Return

-On the right side of the desk is the Hallicrafters SR-150 80-10M SSB/CW transceiver with its matching SP-150 PS/Speaker (circa 1962).
-The power supply was recently recapped (2025) and few parts replaced in the transceiver.
+On the right side of the desk is the Hallicrafters SR-150, 80-10M SSB/CW transceiver, with its matching SP-150 PS/Speaker (circa 1962).
+The power supply was recapped (2025) and few parts replaced in the transceiver.
 I am only the second owner of this transceiver!
+On top the transceiver is the rare Hallicrafters HA-4 T.T.O.
+Keyer.
+This solid-state, using period germanium transistors, CW Keyer was only sold for one year starting mid-1961 and then being pulled from their product line by mid-1962.
+Very few of these appear to remain in the wild.
+Hallicrafters did make the vacuum tube HA-1 Keyer, the T.O.
+Keyer, starting a year before the HA-4.
+The HA-1 was still being sold by them ten years later in 1970.

 Click on Image for Enlarged View & Click Back Arrow to Return